How to Contact Your Representative About LGBTQ+ Federal Protections

 State your specific concern

 Employment protections, housing rights, healthcare access, and school policies are distinct issues.
-Being specific about which protection matters most to you makes your call more impactful.
+Being specific makes your call more impactful.

 4